CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/kyc_sumsub.md

 ## Preparation

 1. Wallet SDK has implemented some of tasks in [MSDK's backend routines](https://developers.sumsub.com/msdk/#backend-routines) for  you.
-Please go to the **admin panel** ➜ navigate to **App settings** ➜ add those configurations for the target App:
+Please go to the **admin panel** ➜ navigate to **App settings** ➜ add below configurations for the target App:
     - Sumsub Server URL: can be `https://api.sumsub.com`.
 For more detail, please see [this](https://developers.sumsub.com/api-reference/#introduction).
     - Sumsub Token: generate on [Sumsub dashboard](https://cockpit.sumsub.com/checkus?_gl=1*1qzwmb0*_ga*MTY0OTA2OTIzNy4xNjQ2NjM2ODE4*_ga_ZF910PGWRL*MTY1MjE4MzU0OC44MS4xLjE2NTIxODkyMzIuNTI.#/devSpace/appTokens).
 For more detail, please see [this](https://developers.sumsub.com/api-reference/#app-tokens).
     - Sumsub Secret: as above, **_Sumsub Token_**.